squinkylabs/CVfunk-Modules/README.md

 # CV Funk Module Collection for VCV Rack

-Explore the vast possibilities of modular synthesis with the CV Funk Module Collection, exclusively designed for VCV Rack.
-This meticulously crafted suite of modules unleashes a spectrum of innovative functionalities, each engineered to inject dynamic modulation, intricate sequencing, and immersive soundscapes into your musical creations.
-From the intricate steps of the Penta Sequencer to the nuanced control of the Envelope Array, each module stands as a testament to the power of modular synthesis, inviting you to delve into the depths of sound design.
+Explore the vast possibilities of modular synthesis with the CV Funk Module Collection, designed for VCV Rack.
+This suite of modules simplifies generating a complex spectrum of modulation from simple inputs.
+The modules are each carefully engineered to inject dynamic modulation, intricate sequencing, and immersive soundscapes into your musical creations.
+From the precise steps of the Penta Sequencer to the wide range of control of the Envelope Array, each module is designed to explore patch-programmable modular synthesis, inviting you to delve into the complexities of sound design with intuitive macro controls.

 ## Modules Overview